iOmega8561/Archibald/README.md

 ## How to use
 Archibald can be run either in arch-chroot or an already installed/configured system.
-It is best to have a bootloader installed and already set locale configuration.
+It is best to have sudo and locales already configured for your user.

+Python >= 3.10 needs to be installed

 After that you can simply ```git clone``` this repo and
 ```
-sudo pacman -S python

 cd Archibald
 chmod +x main.py
 ./main.py